AdityaCoppisetti/robotic-arm/journal.md

-before that here is the compact version of the pcb with the fill xones
+before that here is the compact version of the pcb with the fill zones